This page contains all the firmware release notes for the Ultimaker S5 and Ultimaker S3, including updates for the Ultimaker S5 Pro Bundle.

 September 29, 2020

-Firmware 5.8.1 is a patch upgrade to the 5.8.0 which improves the Ultimaker S5 Pro bundle.
+Firmware 5.8.1 is a patch upgrade to 5.8.0 which improves the Ultimaker S5 Pro Bundle.
 It includes bug fixes, improvements for Ultimaker TPU printing, and enables the unload material functionality in the Pro Bundle when the material is parked.

 Ultimaker S5 Pro Bundle